 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to IPv6 > IPv6 WAN.
+Select Enable IPv6.

-- 3. Select the WAN Connection Type according to your ISP network topolopy: - Dynamic IPv6 Connections which use dynamic IPv6 address assignment. - Static IPv6 Connections which use static IPv6 address assignment. - PPPoEv6 Connections which use PPPoEV6 that requires a username and password. - Tunnel 6to4 Connections which use 6to4 address assignment.
+- 3. Select the WAN Connection Type and fill in the blanks according to your ISP, and then click Save. - Dynamic IPv6 Connections which use dynamic IPv6 address assignment. - Static IPv6 Connections which use static IPv6 address assignment. - PPPoEv6 Connections which use PPPoEv6 that requires a username and password. - Tunnel 6to4 Connections which use 6to4 address assignment.